Logo Voyage

 ↧ 53 m

 The trail starts at Storulvån mountain station, a large mountain station.
-The route leads westward through low birch forest typical of the region, gradually ascending above the treeline into wide open landscapes with views of the Sylarna massif.
-The area is tundra with frequent reindeer sightings.
+The route leads westward through gentle mountain birch forest, gradually ascending above the treeline into wide open landscapes with views of the Sylarna massif.
+Along the way, hikers may spot reindeer and enjoy the expansive tundra scenery.
 The first leg ends at the Sylarna mountain station.

 • 1 Storulvån mountain station.
 Full-service station with restaurant, shop, and rooms STF Storulvån Mountain station (Q10681433) on Wikidata Storulvån Mountain Lodge on Wikipedia